adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper.md

 Thermal-based gender classification from UAV-mounted cameras has also gained attention.
 Studies like "Thermal-based Gender Recognition Using Drones" and "Gender Recognition Using UAV-based Thermal Images" explored mobile applications where thermal images captured from drones were used for biometric analysis.
 However, these setups faced challenges due to image instability, resolution loss, and varying subject distance.
 CNNs like AlexNet and GoogLeNet achieved moderate accuracies (82–85%), but performance varied depending on environmental conditions.
 To address occlusions and dataset-specific challenges, some researchers proposed the use of 3D facial models or spatial-temporal analysis (e.g., CNN-BGRU models) to integrate motion or depth-based cues into classification.
 These approaches, while theoretically sound, are computationally intensive and not well-suited for low-power or real-time deployments.
 In our work, we aim to overcome these limitations through the design of a novel CNN architecture called TH-SE-ResNet.
 It builds upon the ResNet backbone but introduces several key innovations:
-Channel Input Adapter: Given the inconsistency in channel formats between datasets (e.g., grayscale vs. RGB vs. 6-channel IR-RGB), our model integrates an adapter module to standardize inputs, allowing for seamless dataset fusion.
+Channel Input Adapter: Given the inconsistency in channel formats between datasets (e.g., grayscale vs. RGB), our model integrates an adapter module to standardize inputs, allowing for seamless dataset fusion.
 This is particularly crucial as we combine the Tufts University and Charlotte-ThermalFace datasets in our experiments.

 Squeeze-and-Excitation (SE) Blocks: To improve feature discrimination, SE blocks are embedded within residual units.
 These blocks dynamically recalibrate channel-wise feature responses, enabling the network to prioritize salient thermal features—especially useful in handling occlusions and low-contrast areas.

 Class-Imbalance Mitigation: We incorporate class-weighted loss functions during training to counter the male-biased prediction patterns observed in previous studies (e.g., Jalil et al., 2022).
 This ensures fairer and more balanced classification across genders.

 Data Augmentation Pipeline: We apply a robust preprocessing and augmentation routine—using techniques such as rotation, flipping, and Gaussian noise injection—to increase model generalizability and reduce overfitting.

 Evaluation on Combined Datasets: Unlike prior work that tested models on isolated datasets, we evaluate our model on a combined Tufts-Charlotte dataset, increasing diversity in facial features, pose variations, and sensor modalities, thus pushing the limits of generalization.

 Our experimental findings demonstrate that TH-SE-ResNet consistently outperforms standard architectures across multiple metrics (accuracy, precision, recall, F1-score) and maintains high performance even under occlusion and noise.
 Unlike previous models limited to specific deployment environments, our model is designed for cloud and edge deployment, supporting real-time inference and scalability.
 In conclusion, while existing literature has made considerable strides in leveraging CNNs for thermal gender classification, challenges remain in model generalization, dataset handling, feature prioritization, and bias mitigation.
 Our work builds on this foundation by introducing a tailored architecture that directly addresses these gaps.
 TH-SE-ResNet offers a more complete, fair, and deployable solution—moving the field closer to practical, large-scale implementations of thermal gender classification systems.